Wine road to joy

-A tour might start in the city where German wine itself is said to have begun: the ancient city of Trier in the Mosel, whose surrounding slate-scattered slopes the early Roman settlers found to be well suited to the vine.
-The city itself, the oldest in Germany and a UNESCO World Heritage site, with its Roman basilica, baths, and amphitheater and half-timbered townhouses, has manifold attractions of its own.
-Not the least of these is the superb Weinhaus Becker, a stylish member of the Design Hotel group, set in a family winery and featuring a two-Michelin-starred restaurant.
+A tour might begin in the city where German wine itself is said to have started: the ancient city of Trier in the Mosel, the slate slopes around which the early Roman settlers found to be well suited to the vine.
+The city itself, the oldest in Germany and a UNESCO World Heritage site, with its Roman basilica, baths and amphitheater and half-timbered townhouses, has manifold attractions of its own, not least the superb Weinhaus Becker, a stylish member of the “Design Hotel” group built in a family winery with a two-star Michelin restaurant.

 Trier is also a departure point for many of the river cruises that run up and down the Mosel River.
-This is a great way to take in the spectacular vineyard terraces, a patchwork group of special sites that rivals Burgundy for its wine-historical significance, complexity, and fragmented ownership but is like nowhere else in the sheer steepness of its vineyards—the Calmont vineyard between Bremm and Ediger-Eller is Europe’s steepest, with a gradient of up to 60 percent.
+This is a fine way to take in the spectacular vineyard terraces, a patchwork of special sites that rivals Burgundy for wine-historical significance, complexity, and fragmented ownership, but which is like nowhere else in the sheer steepness of its vineyards—the Calmont vineyard between Bremm and Ediger-Eller is Europe’s steepest with a gradient of up to 60 percent.
+Among the companies offering cruises up the Mosel (and along the equally historic and spectacular Rhine Valley through the Rheingau; some two-week cruises take in both) are Avalon Waterways (www.avalonwaterways.com) and River Voyages (www.rivervoyages.com).

-In the Rheingau, the equivalent wine village is probably Rüdesheim, and for all the slightly kitsch feel of some of the tourist-targeting inns and gift shops, it remains a must-visit in German wine country, with, like Bernkastel, a fine museum filled with winemaking equipment and paraphernalia from 2,000 years of wine production in the region.
-Another of the village’s attractions is a chairlift and cable car, which takes you up from Rüdesheim over the vineyards into the Niederwald national park and monument.
-To absorb the history of the region most fully, however, it is worth making a special visit to two of the Rheingau’s great sites.
-The first, just 4 miles (7km) west of Rüdesheim, is Schloss Johannisberg.
-As well as being one of Germany’s most historic wine producers (it claims to be the site of the discovery of noble rot), the estate, in a reconstructed castle in the grounds of a 12th-century Benedictine monastery, houses a fascinating collection of archive material, a wine shop and tasting room, and an excellent restaurant (www.schloss-johannisberg.de).
-The other, in the village of Eltville im Rheingau, is the magnificent 1,000-year-old Romanesque monastery, church, and winery of Kloster Eberbach.
-Tours of the atmospheric cloisters and church are available, as well as wine-tasting tours.
-The complex also has a good restaurant and a comfy hotel (www.kloster-eberbach.de).
+To really feel the history of the region, however, it’s worth making a visit to two of the Rheingau’s great sites.
+The first, just four miles (7km) west of Rüdesheim, is Schloss Johannisberg.
+As well as being one of Germany’s most historic wine producers (it claims to be the site of the discovery of noble rot), the estate, in a reconstructed chateau on the grounds of a 12th-century Benedictine monastery, houses a fascinating collection of archive material, a wine shop and tasting room, and an excellent restaurant.
+The other, in the village of Eltville im Rheingau, is the magnificent 1,000-year-old Romanesque monastery, church and winery, Kloster Eberbach.
+Tours of the fabulously atmospheric cloisters and church start at €9, while wine tasting tours begin at €15.50.
+The complex also has a homely restaurant and bright, simple, but comfortable hotel (www.kloster-eberbach.de).

-Mauergasse 10, 65183 Wiesbaden | +49 61 15 05 84 69 | www.balthasar-ress.de/weinbar
+Mauergasse 10, 65183 Wiesbaden | +49 6115 058469 | www.balthasar-ress.de/weinbar

 This wonderfully cozy, sensitively updated old inn in the Rheingau village of Hattenheim also houses a restaurant specializing in local dishes and a wine list to die for.

-Hauptstrasse 34, 65347 Hattenheim | +49 6 72 39 96 80 | firstname.lastname@example.org | www.hotel-zum-krug.de
+Hauptstrasse 34, 65347 Hattenheim | +49 6723 99680 | www.zum-krug-rheingau.de

-72270 Baiserbronn-Mitteltal | +49 7 44 24 70 | firstname.lastname@example.org | www.bareiss.com
+72270 Baiserbronn-Mitteltal | +49 7442 470 | www.bareiss.com

-Hauptstrasse 81-83, 54486 Mülheim | +49 65 34 94 80 | email@example.com
+Hauptstrasse 81-83, 54486 Mülheim | +49 6534 9480 | www.weinromantikhotel.com

-A fabulous Art Nouveau hotel, built in 1904 on the banks of the Mosel in the village of Traben-Trarbach, with a range of apartments and suites, a spa, and a traditional restaurant.
+Fabulous art nouveau hotel built in 1904 on the banks of the Mosel in the village of Traben-Trarbach, with a range of apartments and suites, a spa, and a traditional restaurant.

-An der Mosel 11, 56841 Traben-Trarbach | +49 65 41 70 30 | firstname.lastname@example.org | www.bellevue-hotel.de
+An der Mosel 11, D-56841 Traben-Trarbach | +49 6541 7030 | www.bellevue-hotel.de

 In the UNESCO World Heritage City in Trier, Becker’s combines slick modern accommodation, a wine bar, and a fine restaurant alongside the titular family’s winery.

-Olewiger Strasse 206, 54295 Trier | +49 6 51 93 80 80 email@example.com | www.beckers-trier.de
+Olewiger Strasse 206, D-54295 Trier | +49 6519 3808-0 | www.beckers-trier.de

-Rosengrasse 32, 65366 Geisenheim-Johannisberg | +49 6 72 29 95 00 | firstname.lastname@example.org | www.schwarzenstein.de
+Rosengrasse 32, 65366 Geisenheim-Johannisberg | +49 6722 9950-0 | www.burg-schwarzenstein.de

-Johann-Fichte-Strasse 7, 80805 München | +49 8 93 61 95 90 | www.tantris.de
+Johann-Fichte-Strasse 7, 80805 München | +49 8936 1959-0 | www.tantris.de

 For more restaurants with award-winning wine lists click here.

-Bachenstrasse 19/21, 79241 Ihringen | +49 76 68 99 51 10 | firstname.lastname@example.org | www.heger-weine.de
+Bachenstrasse 19/21, 79241 Ihringen | +49 7668 99511-0 | www.heger-weine.de

 One of the stars of the Rheinhessen, Philipp Wittmann is based in the old market town of Westhofen in the south of Germany’s largest wine region, where visitors can tour his fine old cellars and elegant garden.

-Mainzer Str 19, 67593 Westhofen bei Worms | +49 6244 905036 | www.weingutwittmann.com
+Mainzer Strasse 19, 67593 Westhofen bei Worms | +49 6244 905036 | www.weingutwittmann.com

-Schloss Wallhausen, Schlossstrasse 3, 55595 Wallhausen | +49 6 70 69 44 40 | firstname.lastname@example.org | www.prinzsalm.de
+Schloss Wallhausen, Schlosstrasse 3, 55595 Wallhausen | +49 6706 944411 | www.prinzsalm.de

-Mönchhof, 54539 Urzig | +49 6 53 29 31 64 | email@example.com | www.moenchhof.de
+Mönchhof, 54539 Urzig | +49 6532 93164 | www.moenchhof.de

-Mühlberg 5, 65399 Kiedrich | +49 61 23 23 08 | firstname.lastname@example.org | www.weingut-robert-weil.com
+Mühlberg 5, 65399 Kiedrich | +49 6123 2308 | www.weingut-robert-weil.com

-Friedenstrasse 15, 53507 Dernau | +49 26 43 16 28 email@example.com | www.meyer-naekel.de
+Friedenstrasse 15, 53507 Dernau | +49 2643 1628 | www.meyer-naekel.de

-Manderling 25, 67433 Haardt an der Weinstrasse | +49 63 21 28 15 | firstname.lastname@example.org | www.mueller-catoir.de
+Manderling 25, 67433 Neustadt an der Weinstrasse | +49 6321 2815 | www.mueller-catoir.de